-The inspiration for this form of sculpturing came to me from a photograph sent by my brother - of metal sculpture art junk.
+The inspiration for this form of sculpturing came to me from a photograph my brother sent - of a sculpture made from recycled metal.

 I can find materials just about anywhere these days but my best finds are at second hand stores, metal recycling bins and yard sales.
 My inventory is a collection of items that were destined to some mundane existence.

 I do not solder my art the way that many other recycled-material artists do - I use screws to link the parts together.